explorer436/programming-playground/EclipseTips.md

 ---------------------------------------------

-In some Eclipse packages, like STS or Eclipse for JEE Developers, the Terminal is already installed in your IDE.
-If not, you can install the TM Terminal from the Eclipse */release update site, as you can see in the image below.
+If Terminal is not already installed in your Eclipse IDE, you can install the TM Terminal from the Eclipse */release update site, as you can see in the image below.
 To open the command prompt (shell or terminal) using the path of a project directory inside Eclipse, you just need to select the folder, and press `Ctrl+Alt+T`, or right-click and select Show In Local Terminal > Terminal.

 Use CTRL-ALT-SHIFT-T to choose which type of Terminal to run.